 Music Makes You Happier

 “I don’t sing because I’m happy; I’m happy because I sing.” – William James.
 Research has proven that when children listen to music then enjoy, their brain releases dopamine; that fabulous feel good sensation.
 Good music makes its listeners feel emotions like happiness, excitement, and joy.
-So the next time one of your children wake up on the wrong side of the bed, get them an emotional boost, pop on their much-loved tunes for 15 minutes.
+So the next time one of your children wake up on the wrong side of the bed, get them an emotional boost, let them pop on a pair of Kids Headphones and listen to their much-loved tunes for 15 minutes.
 That’s all it takes to get back to feeling fab, if you’re looking for one to play today we love ‘Happy’ by Pharrell Williams.

 It lets them have personal preferences and also identify with others

 When listening to music, children quickly learn what they love and also what they don’t.
-Using headphones for kids is a great for children to recognise things they enjoy and even better for you to ask them why.
+Listening to music is a great way for children to recognise things they enjoy and even better for you to ask them why.
 Music can be a perfect way for your child to find something they are passionate about and are able to enjoy alone, but just as importantly with others, a shared interest in a musical genre or particular song can be a great way for children to identify with one and other and bond over similar tastes.